Conservation Officer Hiring Process

 Once you have corrected the issue you will need to re-submit your electronic application.

-3. Selected applicants will be mailed a notification packet with information regarding a pre-screening interview.
-All documents in the packet must be completed prior to the scheduled pre-screening interview.
+3. Selected applicants will be mailed a notification packet with information regarding attending an orientation day.
+At the orientation day, applicants will first take the Michigan Commission on Law Enforcement Standards (MCOLES) physical fitness test.
+Upon successful completion of the physical fitness test, applicants will then attend an orientation, followed by the pre-screening interview.
+All documents in the packet must be completed prior to the orientation day.

 4. Applicants successfully completing the pre-screening interview will have an in-depth and exhaustive background investigation completed by a department background investigator.

 5. After the background investigation is completed, successful applicants will be scheduled for a final interview.

 6. Successful applicants will receive a conditional offer of employment, which requires the successful passing of psychological testing, MCOLES medical, hearing, eye exam and drug screening prior to being hired.

 7. Upon successful passing of the conditional offer of employment requirements, applicants are hired and begin training.